-Intern Nam ie: Period Covered: Check One: □ Initial ☐ 3 Months ☐ 6 Months \square 9 Months ☐ Final Supervisors . improve.
+Intern Nam ne: Period Covered: Check One: ☐ Initial ☐ 3 Months ☐ 6 Months ☐ 9 Months ☐ Final Supervisors: : improve.
 It r change in defining g oals and evaluating pe (1) BELOW EXPECTATIONS The intern is performing knowledge and skills are instances of immediate of unsatisfactory, and a remediation plan is re (2): DEVELOPING The intern demonstrates beginning stage of intern oversight to ensure that iship.
-The intern requ ires ongoing observati (3): = sistent professional growth for midyear interns on most (4): PROFICIENT/ADVANCED The intern exhibits know demonstrated ongoing prating represents a miniminaternship. rofessional growth re lative to his/her/their level of functioning.
-This (5): OUTSTANDING PERFORM The intern demonstrates grade. · oning at a professional
+The intern requ ires ongoing observati - (3): w knowledge and skil sistent professional growth or midyear interns on most (4): ADVANCED The intern exhibits know demonstrated ongoing prating represents a mining internship. rofessional growth re lative to his/her/their level of functioning.
+This (5): OUTSTANDING PERFORM The intern demonstrates grade. • oning at a professional